 Once in the program, you will be put on a protocol using Librium or Ativan for four to five days (longer if needed).
 “People who are older, heavier drinkers and still have healthy livers are usually given Librium,” explained Jacob Strachan, RN, Charge Nurse at The Palm Beach Institute.
 “If the patient has an unhealthy liver, or is younger, they are more likely to be given an Ativan detox protocol”.

-Patients have to meet criteria before they are given medications.
+Patients have to meet the criteria before they are given medications.
 The criteria are both subjective and objective.
 Some of the symptoms that the medical team will assess are nausea, anxiety, sweats, tactile disturbances (itching, numbness), visual disturbances (sensitivity to light), headaches, auditory disturbances (disturbing sounds), disorientation, agitation, and tremors.
 A patient’s score on the assessment, known as Clinical Alcohol Withdrawal Assessment (CIWA), performed by the medical staff, will determine whether the patient requires medication.
 They will also check the patient’s vital signs on each assessment (blood pressure, heart rate, temperature, etc.).

 The patient will be asked questions regarding their cravings, pain levels, sleep, and appetite.
 Once the medical protocol has been completed, patients will continue to need to be aware of their symptoms due to the fact that seizure activity peaks at 10 days to two weeks after stopping alcohol and drug use.
 If a patient has any history of seizure for any reason, they are usually put on a medication called “Keppra” for five days which will lower the likelihood of a seizure.